On this page:

 Ms Jessica Miller |

-The consultation approach aligns with Ahpra's Consultation process of National Boards 2023 and Guidance on developing professional capabilities as follows:
+The consultation approach aligned with Ahpra's Consultation process of National Boards 2023 and Guidance on developing professional capabilities as follows:

 Image: Australian Health Practitioner Regulation Agency.
 (2025).
 Guidance on Developing Professional Capabilities

-APC will provide a range of opportunities for stakeholders, the public and the profession to provide input into the development of the Framework.
-Feedback and input from stakeholders will be sought through:
+APC provided a range of opportunities for stakeholders, the public and the profession to provide input into the development of the Framework.
+Feedback and input from stakeholders was sought through:

-APC will publish consultation material on this webpage as part of the public consultation process.
+APC published consultation material on this webpage as part of the public consultation process.

-APC will conduct a number of consultations to gather stakeholder input from across the sector.
-The consultations are as follows:
+APC conducted a number of consultations to gather stakeholder input from across the sector.
+The consultations undertaken were as follows:

-Preliminary consultation with key stakeholders will occur from June until August.
+Preliminary consultation with key stakeholders occurred from June until August 2025.

 Contact pharmacistcapabilityframework@pharmacycouncil.org.au for more information about the Framework.